Andre-Joe/Andre-Joe.github.io/index.md

 ### Cat-Dog CNN Classifier Project

 A convolutional neural network built to classify images of cats and dogs.
+The passing accuracy for this task was 63%, and my model achieved 70%.
-This project was completed as part of my **freeCodeCamp machine learning with python certification**.
+This project was completed as part of my freeCodeCamp machine learning with python certification.

 <div style="display: flex; flex-direction: column; gap: 15px; margin-bottom: 15px;">
   <img src="/assets/model.png" alt="Model Architecture" style="width: 60%; border-radius: 8px; box-shadow: 0 0 5px rgba(0,0,0,0.2);" />